-Older people are actively engaged in developing and reviewing their care and services plans.
-Care and services plans describe the current needs, goals and preferences of older people, are regularly reviewed and are used by workers to guide the delivery of care and services.
+Older people, and others involved in their care, are actively engaged in developing and reviewing their care and services plans through ongoing communication.

+Care and services plans describe the current needs, goals and preferences of older people, including risk management and preventative care strategies.
+Care and services plans are regularly reviewed and are used by workers to guide the delivery of care and services.

-- 3.1.1 The provider implements a system for assessment and planning that: - a) identifies and records the needs, goals and preferences of the older person - b) identifies risks to the older person's health, safety and wellbeing and, with the older person, identifies strategies for managing these risks - c) supports preventative care and optimises quality of life, reablement and maintenance of function - d) involves relevant health professionals where required - e) directs the delivery of quality care and services. - 3.1.2 Assessment and planning are based on ongoing communication and partnership with the older person and others that the older person wishes to involve. - 3.1.3 The outcomes of assessment and planning are effectively communicated to: - a) the older person, in a way they understand - b) the older person's family, carers and others involved in their care, with their informed consent. - 3.1.4 Care and services plans are individualised and: - a) describe the older person's needs, goals and preferences - b) are current and reflect the outcomes of assessments - c) include information about the risks associated with care and services delivery and how workers can support older people to manage these risks - d) are offered to, and able to be accessed by, the older person - e) are used and understood by workers to guide the delivery of care and services. - 3.1.5 Care and services plans are reviewed regularly, including when: - a) the older person's needs, goals or preferences change
+- 3.1.1 The provider implements a system for assessment and planning that: - a) identifies and records the needs, goals and preferences of the older person - b) identifies risks to the older person's health, safety and wellbeing and, with the older person, identifies strategies for managing these risks - c) supports preventative care and optimises quality of life, reablement and maintenance of function - d) involves relevant health professionals where required - e) directs the delivery of quality care and services. - 3.1.2 Assessment and planning is based on ongoing communication and partnership with the older person and others that the older person wishes to involve. - 3.1.3 The outcomes of assessment and planning are effectively communicated to: - a) the older person, in a way they understand - b) the older person's family, carers and others involved in their care, with the older person's informed consent. - 3.1.4 Care and services plans are individualised and: - a) describe the older person's needs, goals and preferences - b) are current and reflect the outcomes of assessments - include information about the risks associated with care and services delivery and how workers can support older people to manage these risks - d) are offered to, and able to be accessed by, the older person - e) are used and understood by workers to guide the delivery of care and services.